Free Disclaimer Generator Online

 Frequently asked questions

 Websites that provide health or medical information need a medical disclaimer.
 Sites that discuss investments, personal finance, or tax topics need a financial disclaimer.
 Legal information sites need a not-a-lawyer disclaimer.
 Any site that earns affiliate commissions needs an affiliate disclosure.
+Blogs that publish income case studies need an earnings disclaimer.
+Sites using AI tools to generate content need an AI content disclaimer.
 General information and opinion blogs benefit from a views and opinions disclaimer.
-Many sites fall into multiple categories and should disable multiple disclaimer sections in a single document.
+Many sites fall into multiple categories and should enable multiple sections in a single combined document.

 A medical disclaimer is required whenever a website publishes health, medical, or fitness information that users could interpret as professional medical advice.
 This includes articles about symptoms, treatments, diets, exercises, supplements, and mental health.
 Without a disclaimer, the site operator could face liability if a user relies on the content and suffers harm.
 A medical disclaimer clarifies that the content is informational only and does not replace consultation with a licensed healthcare professional.